 Pneumonia, respiratory failure, aspiration, air leakage, blood clot and hemorrhage are other rare complications that also are quickly treated in a hospital setting.

 Minor surgical procedures are easier to recover from than aggressive surgeries which remove parts of the lung or an entire lung.
 For example, certain diagnostic surgeries, such as a thoracentesis, are so minor they’re done on an outpatient basis and require minimal recovery time.

 Conversely, an EPP or P/D surgery may require two or more weeks recovery time in a hospital.
 Respirators to aid breathing and chest tubes to drain fluid from the lungs will be used in the days following these potentially curative surgeries.
 Because an entire lung is removed in an EPP surgery, full recovery can take up to two months or longer.

 Getting lots of rest and sleep is essential to recovery.
 Conserving energy and consuming enough calories and protein will aid the recovery process.
-Make sure to eat well, the body needs adequate protein and nutrients to repair wounds and cope with potential side effects of surgery.
+Make sure to eat well, because the body needs adequate protein and nutrients to repair wounds and cope with potential side effects of surgery.

 Working with a palliative care doctor will ensure proper pain medication is prescribed.
 Nurses will teach breathing exercises and coughing techniques to help you prevent pneumonia.
 After being released from the hospital, pulmonary rehabilitation can make breathing easier for patients who underwent an aggressive surgery.